bentomhall/nih-system/homebrewery/world/player-options.md

 If you miss with an infused attack, the spell fizzles and has no effect.
 The spell's range becomes equal to the reach of your weapon (if melee) or the range of your weapon (if ranged).

 ### Counter-weave
 Starting at 9th level, you gain the ability to use musical notes or words of power to disrupt magical effects.
 As a reaction when someone within 60 ft of begins casting a spell or magical effect, you can spend a first level spell slot to attempt to counter it.
-The target must make a Charisma saving throw against your Spellcasting DC.
+The target must make a Charisma saving throw against your spell save DC.
 They gain a +1 bonus for every 2 CR above 9 they are.
 On a failed save, the spell or magical effect is cancelled and has no effect.
 You can spend spell slots above 1st level; for every additional spell level above 1st, the DC increases by 1.

 Additionally, you learn *dispel magic* if you do not already know it and can cast it using a first-level slot instead of its normal slot.
 It does not count against your spells known.
 However, if cast using a slot below 3rd level, the level of spell effect automatically dispelled without a check becomes the level of the slot used to cast it.